DFHack/dfhack/docs/Compile.rst

 #.
 Install dependencies

+    It is recommended to use Homebrew instead of MacPorts, as it is generally cleaner, quicker, and smarter.
+For example, installing MacPort's GCC will install more than twice as many dependencies as Homebrew's will, and all in both 32-bit and 64-bit variants.
+Homebrew also doesn't require constant use of sudo.

     Using `Homebrew <http://brew.sh/>`_ (recommended)::

         brew tap homebrew/versions
         brew install git
         brew install cmake
-        brew install gcc45
+        brew install gcc48

     Using `MacPorts <https://www.macports.org>`_::

-        sudo port install gcc45 +universal cmake +universal git-core +universal
+        sudo port install gcc48 +universal cmake +universal git-core +universal

     Macports will take some time - maybe hours.
 At some point it may ask you to install a Java environment; let it do so.

-    It is recommended to use Homebrew instead of MacPorts, as it is generally cleaner, quicker, and smarter.
-For example, installing MacPort's GCC 4.5 will install more than twice as many dependencies as Homebrew's will, and all in both 32bit and 64bit variants.
-    Homebrew also doesn't require constant use of sudo.

 #.
 Install Perl dependencies